-We are responsible for:
+We were responsible for:

 Who we are

-Public Health England was established on 1 April 2013 to bring together public health specialists from more than 70 organisations into a single public health service.
+PHE was established on 1 April 2013 to bring together public health specialists from more than 70 organisations into a single public health service.